-On November 30, 2018, an amendment was approved to the demonstration that, allows the state to operate a statewide Prepaid Dental Health Program, modifies the LIP to add Regional Perinatal Intensive Care Centers (RPICCs) as an eligible hospital ownership subgroup and community behavioral health providers as a participating provider group, and waives retroactive eligibility for all beneficiaries under the demonstration, except for pregnant individuals, individuals within the state-authorized postpartum coverage period, and beneficiaries under age 21 (non-pregnant adults).
+Perinatal Intensive Care Centers (RPICCs) as an eligible hospital ownership subgroup and community behavioral health providers as a participating provider group, and waives retroactive eligibility for all beneficiaries under the demonstration, except for pregnant women, women 60 days or less post-partum, and beneficiaries under age 21 (non-pregnant adults).
 The approval of the waiver of retroactive eligibility will encourage Medicaid beneficiaries to obtain and maintain health coverage, even when healthy, or to obtain health coverage as soon as possible after becoming eligible (if eligibility depends on a finding of disability or a certain diagnosis).